microsoft/AMBROSIA/CONTRIBUTING/AMBROSIA_client_network_protocol.md

    large checkpoints.

  * 5 – `RPCBatch` (Sent/Received): Data is a count (ZigZagInt) of the number of RPC messages in the batch, followed by the corresponding RPC messages.
+   When sent by the LB, this message is essentially a performance hint to the IC that enables optimized processing of the RPCs, even for as few as 2 RPCs.

  * 2 – `TakeCheckpoint` (Received): No data